algorithmiaio/sample-apps/recipes/content-aware-resize/readme.md

 2. Edit content-aware-resize.js and replace `your_api_key` with your [Algorithmia API Key](http://developers.algorithmia.com/basics/customizing-api-keys/)

-3. (optional) Edit content-aware-resize.htm and replace `Hickory_Golfer.jpg` with an image of your own choosing

-4. Open content-aware-resize.htm in a web browser
+3. Open content-aware-resize.htm in a web browser

 ## Notes